ajarifi/ajarifi.github.io/_pages/cv.md

 <h2 style="color:#900C3F"> Summary of Publications </h2>

-See: <a href="https://ajarifi.github.io/publications/">My publications</a> (as of 2025)
+See: <a href="https://ajarifi.github.io/publications/">My publications</a>
-* I have published a couple of articles about hadron physics in Physical Review D
+* I have published articles about hadrons mainly in Physical Review D
-* I have worked with around 20 different co-authors
+* I have worked with many different co-authors and several students

 <h2 style="color:#900C3F"> Summary of Presentations </h2>